Error Handling

 Effective error handling is crucial in applications to ensure predictable application behavior.

-There are recommended practices for managing errors in real-world applications.
+Below are recommended practices for managing errors in real-world applications.

-๐ช๏ธ No Panicking
+No Panicking

-We recommend that you not write panicking code at all, since Rust has the idiomatic Result<T, E>
+We recommend that you not write panicking code at all, as Rust provides the idiomatic Result<T, E>.
+Additionally, Rust cannot catch panics on the web platform (wasm32-unknown-unknown), which can cause callers to wait forever.

 fn not_good() {